 (vii) Note the temperature when water starts changing into water vapours.

 (viii) Record all observations for the conversion of water in the liquid state to vapour state.

 Observation: It is observed that as temperature increases, the ice starts changing into water.
 This change is called "Melting".
 The temperature remains same till all the ice changes into water.
 The thermometer shows 0°C until all the ice has melted.
 On further heating, the temperature starts rising.
 At 373 K (or 100°C), water starts boiling.
 As the water continues to boil, the temperature remains almost constant.

 Explanation about inter-conversion of three different states of matter

 (i) Solid to liquid change (melting): Ice is solid.
 In solids, the particles are tightly packed together.
 When we heat a solid, its particles become more energetic and kinetic energy of the particles increases.
 Due to the increase in kinetic energy, the particles start vibrating more strongly with greater speed.
 The energy supplied by heat overcomes the intermolecular forces of attraction between the particles.
 As a result, the particles leave their mean position and break away from each other.
 After this, solid melts and a liquid is formed.

-"The temperature at which solid melts to become a liquid at atmospheric pressure is called its melting point".
+"The temperature at which solid melts to become a liquid at atmospheric pressure is called its Melting point(or fusion)".

 The process of melting is also called "Fusion".
 The melting point of ice is 0°C. It may also be written as 273.16 K or 273 K.